EmotiBit/EmotiBit_Docs/Getting_Started.md

   - Notes:
     - ESP32 takes a substantially long time to connect to enterprise network (>10 secs as per our limited testing).
     - Since the ESP core is still under heavy development, there are some unexplained behaviours with enterprise connectivity.
 Through our testing, we discovered that using a software `restart` command before trying to connect to enterprise network helps with connectivity.
-Therefore, if an enterprise network credential is added to the config file, the defined behavior is for the ESP to restart **after** 2 connection attempts have been made for each listed network in the config file.
+Therefore, if an enterprise network credential is added to the config file, the defined behavior is for the ESP to restart, if a network connection is not made within a set timeout.
     - Unlike personal networks, Enterprise networks can allocate devices on different subnets.
 For example, if your computer is on `192.168.100.150`, your emotibit may be allocated an IP `192.168.101.68`.
 Notice that they are on different subnets (`100` and `101`).
 We don't currently support discoverability on different subnets and if you end up in such a situation, the EmotiBit Oscilloscope will not be able to discover the EmotiBit on the network.
 </details>